10 reasons to not hire a prostitute in Las Vegas

 - Some STDs last forever, like herpes and HIV/AIDS.

 - Theft from customers by prostitutes is extremely common.
 The prostitutes almost always get away with it because the victim can't easily report the crime to the police, because he'd have to admit that he hired a prostitute illegally.
-In one case, a victim got robbed for $90,000.
-In another, the victim got shot at by the prostitute as he tried to flee towards Treasure Island.
-If she steals from you, what are you going to do, call the police and tell them that you illegally hired a prostitute?
+In one case, a victim got robbed for $90,000, and another suspected prostitute is accused of stealing $125k in watches from three tourists.
+One man got shot at by a prostitute as he tried to flee towards Treasure Island.
+If your prostitute steals from you, what are you going to do, call the police and tell them that you illegally hired a prostitute?
 She knows you can't go to the cops, and that makes theft extremely common.
 (Other cases: 1, 2, 3, 4)

 - Some workers or massage parlors take your money with no intention of providing services.
 (Las Vegas Sun 1, 2, 3)